odincov/discovering-pluto/README.md

 ## Installation

-`git clone git@github.com:odincov/discovering-pluto.git`
+Run in your console `git clone git@github.com:odincov/discovering-pluto.git`.

 To get started jump to the root directory of the project and run `npm install && bower install && npm run setup && npm run build` (just copy-paste it really) this will install all project dependencies and modules locally and setup and build the website.

 ### Development

-Use `gulp go` to run a server, which will watch for any changes in files and rebuild the website.
-This command will also run browser-sync, which will restart the website upon rebuild.
-Use url shown in the console to access the website in your browser.
+Use `gulp go` to run a server which will watch for any changes in files and rebuild and reload everything for you in your browser.
+The url can be found in the console after your run the command.

 ### Build